What is Python GIL?

 lock = threading.Lock()

-# According to the index to get values, ensuring that only one thread can access at a time
+# According to the index to get values, ensuring that only one thread can access it at the same time

 def get_value(index):